MARKETING • CREATIVE • DIGITAL

 “Express this to your recruiter as soon as you are having these feelings,” says Gunderson.
 “It’s a contract for a reason.
 The company knows that it isn’t a permanent fix to their employment needs.
 They understand that as a contractor, you have the right to decline working past the agreed upon contract dates.”

-And, if you are truly ending the relationship with your staffing firm, treat it like it’s a full-time role and put in your two week notice on the last day of the original contract term, says Burns.
+And, if you are truly ending the relationship with your staffing firm, treat it like it’s a full-time role and put in your two week notice on the last day of the original contract term, says Larson.
 “Two weeks is standard, and even if the company wants you longer than your original contract, they will appreciate your two week notice.”